HeyMoon/learningenglish/EnglishVocabularyInUse-Upper-intermediate/unit_39/crime.md

 noun

 a person who helps someone elese to commit a crime or to do something morally wrong:

+#### accessory
+noun

+1. something added to a machine or to clothing that has a useful or decorative purpose:
+    1. She wore a green wool suit with matching accessories(= shoes, hat, bag, etc)
+    2. Sunglasses are much more that a fashion accessory.
+3. someone who helps another person to commit a crime but does not take part in it:
+    1. an accessory to murder

 #### conclusive
 adjective